afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup4/Setup4_en.md

 Notes and build tips:

-- The packaging of the analog multiplexers will show a small circle next to pin #1, wich is tagged as `A4` here.
+- The packaging of the analog multiplexers will show a small circle next to pin #1, which is tagged as `A4` here.

 ### External wiring